Skip to main content

 Education in upper secondary schools (střední školy) and conservatoires (types of upper secondary schools, organisation of theoretical and practical instruction, rules for pupils' assessment and other conditions regarding education) is further specified in the Decree on Secondary Education and Education in Conservatoires.

-The Decree on Organisation of Admission Procedure in Upper Secondary Schools regulates organisation of admission process to the first and later years of upper secondary schools and conservatoires.
+The Decree on Admission Procedure to Secondary Education and Education in Conservatoires regulates organisation of admission process to the first and later years of upper secondary schools and conservatoires.

 Two decrees regulate the conditions for taking the examinations taken at the end of the education: the Decree on Detailed Conditions on Completing Education by the Maturita Examination in Secondary Schools and the Decree on Completion of Education in Upper Secondary Schools in the Form of a VET Final Examination, and on Completion of Education in Conservatoires in the form of a Graduate Examination.